Accessibility

 Accessible products enable users with disabilities to interact with Medallia products and features with the same degree of success as users without disabilities.
 Accessibility considers users with various types of disabilities.
 For example, accessible products improve layout and visibility, and permit assistive technology to read and answer forms for customers who have blindness, low vision, and limited movement.

-Follow the best practices in this topic to ensure maintenance of product accessibility when customizing Medallia Experience Cloud.
+Follow these best practices to ensure maintenance of product accessibility when customizing Medallia Experience Cloud.

 WCAG guidelines and other resources